Footnotes:

 But when Steinmetz states

-Besides the above obvious flaw, Steinmetz manages to completely confuse formulas of the formal system and Gödel numbers that correspond to such formulas.
+Besides the above obvious flaw of assuming that the formal system can express the Gödel numbering function, Steinmetz manages to completely confuse formulas of the formal system and Gödel numbers that correspond to such formulas.
 As noted above, having defined that

 I could go on but I can’t take any more of this.
 Steinmetz has managed to fill 36 pages with what he claims is a rigorously detailed analysis of Gödel’s proof, yet all it demonstrates is his compete misunderstanding and confusion.
 How can people be so blind to this nonsense?